Trump pardons Connecticut man convicted of health care fraud

 DANBURY, Conn.
-(AP) - A Connecticut man who pleaded guilty in a 1998 health care fraud case was granted a full pardon by Donald Trump, the White House announced early Wednesday.
+(AP) - A Connecticut man who pleaded guilty in a 1998 health care fraud case was granted a full pardon by Donald Trump on Wednesday.

 Glen Moss was among dozens of people Trump pardoned during the final hours of his administration.

-In a statement, the Trump White House said Moss has become a “vital member of his community” and has been “committed to numerous philanthropic efforts at the national level, including St Jude’s Hospital for Children, Breast Cancer Awareness, and the Colon Cancer Foundation.
+In a statement, the Trump White House said Moss has become a “vital member of his community” and has been committed to numerous philanthropic efforts at the national level, including St Jude’s Hospital for Children, Breast Cancer Awareness, and the Colon Cancer Foundation.
 Within his community, he has contributed to Danbury Hospital and Ann’s Place, a community-based cancer support center.”

 But Shannon Cobb, the president and chief executive officer of Ann’s Place, said they have no record of Moss’ contribution.